Code360In/katacoda-scenarios-32/docker network/step3.md

 mydb.close()
 </pre>

- The docker network maps the host "mysq" to the internal IP address of the MySQL Server (with the container name "mysql").
+The python script connects to the  MySQL Server "mysql".
+The docker network maps this to the internal IP address of the MySQL Server (with the container name "mysql").

+Open a terminal T2.

-Download and run a python docker container.
+In T2, Start docker container.

 `docker run --net my-network --name pythonapp -it python:slim /bin/bash`{{execute T1}}

-Install Python MySQL connection inside the python app container.
+Install Python MySQL connection inside the container.

 `pip install mysql-connector-python`{{execute T1}}

-Open a second terminal (T2).
+Open a third terminal (T3).

-To copy app.py from host machine to the python app container, execute in T2
+To copy app.py from host machine to the python app container, execute in T3

-`docker cp app.py pythonapp:/`{{execute T2}}
+`docker cp app.py pythonapp:/`{{execute T3}}

-In Terminal T1, check that app.py exists at /.
+In Terminal T2, check that app.py exists at /.

-`ls /`{{execute T1}}
+`ls /`{{execute T2}}

 Execute app.py inside the python app container:

-`python /app.py`{{execute T1}}
+`python /app.py`{{execute T2}}

 Exit the python app container.

-`exit`{{execute T1}}
+`exit`{{execute T2}}